shijiansu/shijiansu/README.md

-- Live Simply
-- Think Big
+Live Simply and Think Big
-- Be Ready
-- Act Now